prestonlab/fat/README.md

 include most of the basic functionality of `setup_subject.py`, and are designed to be easier to understand and fix when problems arise.

+Here is a list of available preprocessing scripts in the usual order of execution:

+* `download_subj.py` Gets data from the XNAT server (not tested yet).
+* `convert_dicom.py` Converts DICOM files to Nifti format.
+This should work on either data downloaded from XNAT or files that were exported manually.
+* `rename_nifti.py` Creates standard sub-directories and renames Nifti files to standard names.
+* `run_freesurfer.sh` Simple script that submits a job to run a standard FreeSurfer reconstruction on a subject.
+* `convert_freesurfer.py` Converts some important FreeSurfer files into Nifti format and places them in the anatomy directory.
+* `unwarp_bold.py` Uses the output of `epi_reg` (included with FSL) to unwarp EPI images.
+* `reg_unwarp_bold.py` Uses the output of `epi_reg` and
+  `unwarp_bold.py`.
+Calculates alignment of each unwarped average functional scan to an unwarped average reference scan, then does unwarping and co-registration of each functional series in a single step.

+## Setting up your environment

 To use these scripts, you must first set up a few environment
 variables: